 What is Passive Income?

 Sometimes the money keeps coming in due to the type of passive income.
-Other sources of passive income are passive because you delegate any maintenance work that need to get done.
+Other sources of income are passive because you delegate any work that need to get done.

-One way to earn more passive income is to have multiple income streams coming in.
-In other words, you don’t just choose one option for earning passive income; you choose two or three or more.
+One way to maximize passive income is to have multiple income streams coming in.
+In other words, don’t just choose one option for earning passive income; you choose two or more.

 Having multiple income streams is good for two reasons: